Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 Here is the practical Pilatique summary of what this course covers and why it matters.

-Official course name STOTT PILATES® Anatomy & Exercise Fundamentals for Movement Professionals
+Official course name STOTT PILATES® Anatomy & Exercise Fundamentals for Movement Professionals, commonly shortened as AEF or A&EF

 Main focus Anatomy, biomechanics, exercise science, physiology, and movement foundations.